beeware/beeware-tutorial/docs/en/tutorial/tutorial-7.md

 Once again, the app has failed to start because `faker` has not been installed - but why?
 Haven't we already installed `faker`?

 We have - but only in the development environment.
-Each built application is *also* a standalone environment.
-This is what Briefcase is building when you run `briefcase build` - an isolated Python environment.
+Each built application also has its own standalone environment, which is one of the things Briefcase produces when you run `briefcase build`.
 When we ran `briefcase dev -r`, we added `faker` to our *development* environment, but not to the packaged app.
 We also need to run `briefcase update -r` so that Briefcase knows the requirements of the packaged app have changed:

 /// tab | macOS